feugy/melodie/README.md

 - AC/DC was displayed as 2 different artists ('AC' and 'DC').
 This is an issue with ID3 tags: version 2.3 uses `/` as a separators for artists.
   Overitting mp3 tags with 2.4 [solved the issue](https://github.com/Borewit/music-metadata/issues/432)

+- Snap packaging was hairy to figure out.
+It is clearly the best option on Linux, as it has great desktop integration (which AppImage lacks) and a renowed app store.
+However, getting the MediaMetadata to work with snap confinement took two days of try-and-fail research.
+The full journey is available in this [PR on electron-builnder](https://github.com/electron-userland/electron-builder/pull/5313).
+Besides, the way snapd is creating different folders for each new version forced me to move artist albums outside of electron's data folders: snapd ensure that files are copied from old to new version, but can not update the media full paths store inside SQLite DB.

 #### How watch & diff works